 Although you don’t want a lengthy legal battle on your hands, you do want to make sure your father’s real wishes are respected and you get your due.
 No one can blame you there, but it’s not necessarily possible without professional legal help.

-Of course, your story might be different from above, but the gist is the same: Probate matters often take a long time to sort out, and even more so when there’s any sort of contention.
-It’s time to get the help you need from Underwood Law.
+Of course, your story might be different from above, but the gist is the same: Probate can often take a long time to sort out, and even more so when there’s any sort of contention.
+It’s time to get the help you need from Underwood Law whether in probate or in advance with your estate planning before you pass.

-Underwood Law assists its clients with Probate needs by providing seasoned legal advice regarding:
+Underwood Law assists its clients with Probate/Estate Planning needs by providing seasoned legal advice regarding:

 - General Counsel & Representation of Personal Representatives